Malawi national netball team: History

+Malawi have played in six World Netball Championships, famously finishing fifth in 2007.

 In 2012 they competed in the Fast5 tournament in Auckland, where they have had several historic results including wins over Australia and England, and finished in 5th place, just narrowly missing out on the finals.
 This followed a draw against Australia in the 2010 Edition.
-Airtel Malawi is a significant financial donor of the Malawi Queens, having sponsored their trip to Auckland for the Fast5 World Series in 2014 to a sum of K6 M. The current Netball Association of Malawi (NAM) president is Abigail Shariff.
+Airtel Malawi is a significant financial donor of the Malawi Queens, having sponsored their trip to Auckland for the Fast5 World Series in 2014 to a sum of K6 M. The current Netball Association of Malawi (NAM) president is independent politician Abigail Shariff.
+She was elected to replace Khungekile Matiya in 2021.

 At the 2018 Commonwealth Games, Malawi defeated the second-ranked team in the world, New Zealand, for the first time in history.

-In 2022, Malawi Competed at the Commonwealth Games, in Birmingham.

-By virtue of its position in the World Netball Rankings (as of 28 July 2021), Malawi qualified for the tournament.

-Partial fixtures were announced in November 2021, then updated with the remaining qualifiers in March 2022.
+In November 2022, the team were sixth on the World Netball Rankings.
+Malawi competed at the Commonwealth Games, in Birmingham.
+By virtue of its position in the World Netball Rankings, Malawi qualified for the tournament.
+Fixtures were announced in November 2021, then updated with the remaining qualifiers in March 2022.
 Malawi finished fourth in their group at the competition behind hosts England, New Zealand and Uganda.